-There are several invasive insect pests that are having harmful effects on the health of forest resources in the County including the gypsy moth, emerald ash borer, hemlock wooly adelgid, and walnut twig beetle.
+There are several invasive insect pests that are having harmful effects on the health of forest resources in the County including the gypsy moth, emerald ash borer, spotted lantern fly, hemlock wooly adelgid, and walnut twig beetle.
 These insects have varying methods of injury such as defoliation, bark boring, or root damage.